SomenMistri/intro_to_scRNA-seq/README.md

 - explore which cell types are present in a tissue
 - identify unknown/rare cell types or states
 - elucidate the changes in gene expression during differentiation processes or across time or states
-- identify genes that are differentially expressed in particular cell types between conditions (e.g. treatment or disease)
+- identify genes that are differentially expressed in particular cell types between conditions (e.g., treatment or disease)
 - explore changes in expression among a cell type while incorporating spatial, regulatory, and/or protein information

-## Let's analyze a publicly available scRNA-seq data
+## Let's analyze a publicly available scRNA-seq dataset
-To understand and perfrom scRNA-seq data analysis, let's choose a publicly available dataset with a specific research goal.
+To understand and perform scRNA-seq data analysis, let's use a publicly available dataset with a specific research goal.
 Please click this [link](https://rupress.org/jem/article/220/1/e20220503/213546/WNT-signaling-in-the-tumor-microenvironment) to go to the journal webpage.

-Alternatively, you can access the main text along with the supplemental data (IMPORTANT!!) by clicking [here](""./pdf/Article_WNT_signaling_Pancreatic_cancer.png"").
+Alternatively, you can access the main text along with the supplemental data (IMPORTANT!!) by clicking [here](https://github.com/SomenMistri/intro_to_scRNA-seq/blob/main/pdf/Article_WNT_signaling_Pancreatic_cancer.pdf).

+The human scRNA-seq datasets (count matrices prepared from raw FASTQ data) utilized by the authors are available [here](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE155698), while the mouse scRNA-seq datasets are available [here](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSM6127792).

+Please note that, for this course, we will focus on human scRNA-seq datasets only.

+## Research question, Study design, and technical considerations
+Please go to the PowerPoint slide to discuss the following:

+- Why was this study performed?
+- How was the experiment designed to answer the specific research questions?
+- What technical factors must be understood to carry out the experiments successfully?

 ### Citation